openshift-labs/cloud-native-guides/debug.md

 the most convenient way to debug Java code, it's a handy tool since it can be run on any environment that Java SE is available.

-Go to the `inventory-wildfly-swarm` project folder and start JDB by pointing it at the folder containing the Java source code for the application under debug:
+In a new terminal window, go to the `inventory-wildfly-swarm` project folder and start JDB by pointing at the folder containing the Java source code for the application under debug:

 ~~~shell